 1) Determine a release date

 While people have different opinions of what should be step one of a mobile app marketing strategy, the first step is determining the release date of a mobile app.
-This is because planning far in advance gives you adequate time to prepare for a hard launch and gives them a clear picture of any problems that may occur as well as the contingency plans that might need to be put in place.
-Additionally, since different app stores have other review processes that may delay a release, you need to plan for unforeseen issues.
+This is because planning far in advance gives you adequate time to prepare for a hard launch.
+It also gives you a clear picture of any problems that may occur as well as the contingency plans that might need to be put in place.
+Additionally, since different app stores have review processes that may delay a release, you need to plan for unforeseen issues.

 Before you begin any development work, you need to identify the key people in your specific app category.
 After all, it does not matter how thorough your marketing efforts are if your app does not address a user pain point.
 Customers who feel their pain points aren’t being met can easily move to a competitor who has built a solution that addresses these pain points.